Connect to an AI agent

 5. Set the MEKO_MCP_TOKEN environment variable with your Meko API key in your terminal using the following command:

-launchctl setenv MEKO_MCP_TOKEN <mcp-server-api-key>
+launchctl setenv MEKO_MCP_TOKEN <paste-your-api-key>

 launchctl getenv MEKO_MCP_TOKEN